 Piping may arrive pre-painted, or primed.
 Care must be taken to minimize damage to these coatings.

-8. Pipe Fit-Up and Tolerances
+8. Pipe Fit-Up and Tolerances.

 8.1 Accuracy

 The field is responsible for the accuracy of field fabrication.
-Piping Fabrication Institute Standard ES-3,
+Piping Fabrication Institute Standard ES-3, Fabricating Tolerances, shall be the basis of pipe spool tolerances.

 8.2 Dimensional Tolerance